internetarchive/dweb-transports/WRITINGSHIMS.md

 ### Options for integration: Hijack, Push, Hybrid

 The actual choices to be made will depend on some of the differences between transports, specifically.

-* Is data immutable, and refered to by a content address or hash (IPFS, WEBTORRENT), or is it mutable and refered to by a name.
-(GUN, YJS, FLUENCE)
+Is data immutable, and refered to by a content address or hash (IPFS, WEBTORRENT), or is it mutable and refered to by a name.
+(GUN, YJS, FLUENCE)?

-* Will it be easier to
+Will it be easier to:
 1. 'hijack' specific addresses and use the peer to initiate retrieval from our servers (GUN)
 2. Have the server Push data into the platform and share the hash generated by the platform in the metadata (IPFS) and/or pass a URL to the platform which it can pull and return its hash.
 3. Hybrid - precalculate content addresses during item creation, then hijack the request for the data (this is expensive for the Archive so is going to take a lot longer to setup).
 (WEBTORRENT)

 Each of these requires a different technique, the documentation below currently only covers metadata access for material addressed by name.

 #### 1. Hijacking

-For hijacking, currently used by GUN, the peer implements in its code, a way to map from a specific address to an action, with the simplest being a URL access.
+For hijacking, currently used by GUN and WOLK, the peer implements in its code, a way to map from a specific address to an action, with the simplest being a URL access.

 We think that hijacking is a generically useful function